Dabou

 Dabou is a port town in southern Ivory Coast.
 It is the seat of both the Lagunes District and the Grands-Ponts Region.
 It is also the seat of and a sub-prefecture of the Dabou Department.
 Dabou is also a commune.

 The town is served by Dabou Airport.
 Writer Regina Yaou was born in the town.

 In 2021, the population of the sub-prefecture of Dabou was 138,083.

 Villages

-The sixteen villages of the sub-prefecture of Dabou and their population in 2014 are:
+The sixteen villages of the sub-prefecture of Dabou and their populations in 2014 are: